jeremysquires/signal/docs/planning.md

 - Use [to-utf-8](https://www.npmjs.com/package/to-utf-8) to convert the data

 I would convert this on the fly in the API if the data were frequently updated, but since it is updated infrequently, we will do a one time conversion instead.

+### Restructuring as JSON

+Although the incoming data is organized as relational tables in CSV, we don't want to write SQL to access it.
+An import of the data to JSON will be performed.

 ## Interface